Signed in as:

 SecsSeconds

 Elf on the Shelf is one of our favorite Christmas traditions for the whole family!
-Here is the link to our favorite Elf ideas: _____
+Click the link below for some Elf on the Shelf inspiration!

 Another Christmas favorite!
 Everyone in the family writes their favorite memories from the year and what they are grateful for.
 Include some of the little one's Christmas artwork, and put it in a "Christmas Time Capsule" aka a wrapped present that you open together next Christmas.

 Another one of our favorites!
-Swap the traditional candy advent calendar with a daily act of kindness!
-Ideas include: write a thank-you note, donate a toy, feed the birds, or call a grandparent.
-Link to our Christmas Kindness Advent Calendar: ________
+Swap the traditional candy advent calendar with a daily act of kindness for the entire month of December!

 Make it a friendly family competition!
 Set a timer, turn up the holiday tunes, and see who can build the silliest, tallest, or most creative gingerbread house.
 Have "awards" so everyone wins!